-Disney+ is an American subscription video on-demand (SVOD) streaming service owned by the Walt Disney Direct-to-Consumer & International division of The Walt Disney Company.
+Disney+ is an American subscription video-on-demand (SVOD) streaming service owned by the Walt Disney Direct-to-Consumer & International division of The Walt Disney Company.

 To get a glimpse of the quality of content available on Disney+ here’s the trailer of The Mandalorian, a critically acclaimed TV show from the Star Wars universe.

-The Disney+ app will also work seamlessly on Android TVs, and other streaming devices like Nvidia Shield TV and Sony Bravia TVs.
+The Disney+ app will also work seamlessly on Android TVs and other streaming devices like Nvidia Shield TV and Sony Bravia TVs.

 Disney+ and Chromecast

 Chromecast users will be able to cast any movie or TV show from the Disney+ Android app to a nearby Google Chromecast enabled TV.

 Disney+ Subscription Details

 Or, if you want, you can get it for an annual fee of $69.99.
 Paying for either subscription will unlock streaming on 4 devices at a time, downloads on up to 10 devices simultaneously, and access to 4K resolution.

 The service will launch in Australia and New Zealand on November 19th.
-Other countries including UK, Germany, France, Italy, and Spain will get access to the service in March, 2020.
+Other countries including the UK, Germany, France, Italy, and Spain will get access to the service in March 2020.